 Sewage Treatment Plant manufacturers now have to send their units to the Continent to be tested and certified for both tank and process performance over a period of 38 weeks.
 They come away with the EN 12566-3 2005+A1 2009 Certificate, which also allows them to be CE marked.
 CE marking for all construction products became mandatory on 1st July 2013.
 Without an EN Certificate, no sewage treatment plant or septic tank conversion unit can be CE marked and is illegal for sale in the UK, though some rogue manufacturers are still selling them to the unwary public.
-It also cannot be accepted by the Environment Agency for an Exemption from a Discharge Permit under the new EPP2 rules
+It also cannot be accepted by the Environment Agency under the new gEneral Binding Rules.

 The old British Standard was the BS 6297 1983, but this is now superceded for package underground plants.
 The BBA Certificate also no longer applies.

 Confusion Surrounding the EN 12566 Standard

 The EN 12566-3 2005, which was supposed to be a 'harmonised' test across all EU member states, in order that sewage plants could be traded freely across Europe, is no longer accepted by some EU countries.
 France and Ireland now require a separate, more stringent EN test and Germany - where the major EN test centre is situated - also has its own test criteria.
 Crystal Tanks supports them in this action, as, in our opinion, the EN 12566-3 2005 is a flawed test that was badly thought out.

 Why we think that the EN 12566-3 is a Ridiculous Test

 You would think that a test for CE marking would be a set test, like an 'A' level, where every plant sits the same 'exam'? - NO. Each manufacturer is free to choose the following:

 The amount of the sewage treated per day